xuankimtran/docs-1/pages/katalon-studio/how-to-guides/implement_ddt_mysql.md

 - Katalon Studio v8.0+.
 - An active Katalon Studio Enterprise license.
 - You have already set up MyQSL Database.
-- MyQSL Database is running.
+- MySQL Database is running.

 To establish the connection: